Woodworking: Materials

-Typically furniture such as tables and chairs is made using solid stock from hardwoods due to its strength and resistance to warping.
-Additionally, they also have a greater variety of grain patterns and color and take a finish better which allows the woodworker to exercise a great deal of artistic liberty.
+Typically, furniture such as tables and chairs is made from solid hardwood stock due to its strength and resistance to warping.
+Additionally, they also have a greater variety of grain patterns and color, and take a finish better, which allows the woodworker to exercise a great deal of artistic liberty.
 Hardwoods can be cut more cleanly and leave less residue on sawblades and other woodworking tools.
-Cabinet/fixture makers employ the use of plywood and other man made panel products.
-Some furniture, such as the Windsor chair involve green woodworking, shaping with wood while it contains its natural moisture prior to drying.
+Cabinet/fixture makers employ the use of plywood and other manufactured panel products that afford greater stability (resistance to changes with temperature and humidity).
+Some furniture building, such as the Windsor chair, involve green woodworking, shaping with wood while it contains its natural moisture before drying.